 Templates available in Server Health Checks category

 Server health checks category offers seven generic templates that can be applied to majority of known servers run by different OS types.
-Generic SNMP devices are supported – those including network management devices, media players, videocams etc. What are templates for?
+Generic SNMP devices are supported – those including network management devices, media players, videocams etc.

 The below templates belong to Server Health Checks category:

 FreeBSD server is known for its high reliability, from among other UNIX-like systems.
 FreeBSD is used to support network services – as gateways, in hosting industry, for development purposes.

 Generic SNMP-enabled Device is any type of network device, including a computer, that can be queried and/or controlled by means of SNMP protocols family.
 The list includes network management devices of all kinds (routers, modems, switches etc); surveillance devices (such as videocams); household appliances and so on.

 Generic UNIX-like Server includes UNIX-like OSes, used on variety of architectures, including AIX, HP-UX, QNX and so on.
 The mentioned OS types are used on huge variety of devices, from mobile phones to mainframes.

 Linux Server is mostly known for its usage as server platform, in both free and commercial distributions.
 It is used in variety of devices, including network management devices and household appliances.